 The two items are obviously essential for any working kitchen, but having them placed side by side can cause some problems.
 If you want to safely and efficiently place your stove beside your fridge, here's what you need to know.

 It's important to have some distance between your three points not only to make your cooking and cleaning easier, but also for food safety and your energy bills.
-A fridge is cool while a stove is hot, so having the two right beside each other can cause each to work at less capacity.
+A fridge is cool while a stove is hot, so having the two right beside each other can cause each to work less efficiently.

 Consider Heat and Airflow